Scaling Laws for Imitation Learning in Single-Agent Games: Scaling up imitation learning

 \subsection{Scaling laws for BC loss}

-To investigate the role of model size and number of samples with respect to cross-entropy loss, we follow similar approaches to the ones used in~\citet{hoffmann2022training}.
+To investigate the role of model size and number of samples with respect to cross-entropy loss, we follow two approaches that are similar to the ones used in~\citet{hoffmann2022training}.

-\paragraph{Approach \#1: isoFLOP profiles.} ``IsoFLOP" refers to constant FLOP budget contour lines.
-For Atari, we train up to 12 different model sizes, ranging from 1k to 5M.
-For NetHack, we train 14 different model sizes, ranging from 10k to 500M.
-For all domains, we train FLOP budgets of at least $1e13$ and up to $1e18$.
-In~\autoref{fig:bc-loss-figs} we plot the loss evaluated on a held-out set of about 100 trajectories against the parameter count for each FLOP budget.
-Similarly to~\citet{hoffmann2022training}, we observe clear parabolas with well-defined minima at the optimal model size for a given compute budget in all games.
-We take these loss-optimal data points to fit three regressions: one that regresses the log parameters on the log FLOPs, another that regresses the log samples on the log FLOPs, and a final one that regresses the log loss on the log FLOPs.
-These regressions give rise to the following power laws (\autoref{fig:bc-loss-parameters-vs-flops},~\autoref{fig:bc-loss-samples-vs-flops}, and~\autoref{fig:bc-loss-loss-vs-flops}):
+\paragraph{Approach \#1: isoFLOP profiles.} For Atari, we train up to 12 different model sizes, ranging from 1k to 5M.
+For NetHack, we train 10 different model sizes, ranging from 200k to 200M.
+For all domains, we train FLOP budgets as low as $1e14$ and up to $5e18$.
+In~\autoref{fig:bc-loss-figs} we plot the loss evaluated on a held-out set of about 100 (for Atari) and 10k (for NetHack) trajectories against the parameter count for each FLOP budget.
+Similarly to~\citet{hoffmann2022training}, we observe clear concave-up parabolas with well-defined minima at the optimal model size for a given compute budget in all games.
+We also find that loss decreases with increasing FLOP budgets.
+We take these loss-optimal data points to fit three regressions: one that regresses the parameters on the FLOPs, another that regresses the samples on the FLOPs, and a final one that regresses the loss on the FLOPs.
+These regressions give rise to the following power laws plus a constant: